turkycat/bitcoin-scratchpad/notes/01-key-pairs-and-addresses.md

 ```

-# generating a key pair and address from scratch
+# generating a key pair from scratch

 yes, yes- we can wear our fancypants and do things like `bx seed | bx ec-new | bx ...` but for demonstration purposes...